 What Causes Ingrown Toenails?

 Ingrown toenails are a common yet often misunderstood foot condition that affects people of all ages.
-When the edge of a toenail grows sideways or downward into the surrounding skin, the area becomes irritated, swollen, and painful.
-In many cases, the discomfort can escalate quickly, making simple activities like walking or wearing shoes difficult.
-To prevent this, it’s helpful to understand exactly what causes ingrown toenails and why some people experience them more frequently than others.
+When the edge of a toenail grows sideways or downward into the surrounding skin, it causes irritation, swelling, and pain.
+If left untreated, an ingrown toenail can worsen quickly and may even become an infected ingrown toenail, making everyday activities like walking or wearing shoes uncomfortable.

 1. Incorrect Nail Trimming